-Open position investment limit for a strategy
+Open position investment limit for a strategy or group of strategies

 Any formula specifying a dollar amount